carlosredolar/Desarrollo_Videojuegos/SaveTheCat/README.md

 ## Innovation

 - The player can double jump.
+- The player can slide, so he could pass through narrow sites.
 - The cam has a collider at the left and it moves forward, so you have to rush the level.
+- When enemy bat dies we can see it falling dead leaving the map.
 - Colliders are made of objectgroups instead of tiles.
+- Trees are checkpoints, if you die after a checkpoint you will restart the level at that position.

 ## License